Asaram: Teachings and views

 The teachings are typically pre-recorded and broadcast through mass-media.
 Asaram has also organized spiritual discourses all over India, whence his disciples are accorded diksha (initiation by a guru) by him.
 Around 20,000 students visited his satsang in Ahmedabad in December 2001.
 He has also participated in shuddhi movements, and advocated against conversion to Christianity.

+In 2024, thousands gathered at Asaram's Ahmedabad Ashram for Spiritual Awakening shivir organized during Diwali.
+The annual seven day event aimed to promote holistic development through Vedic knowledge, yogic practices and cultural revival.

 Economic activities

 Asaram runs an Ayurvedic medicine business.
 Two magazines—RishiPrasad, a monthly and Lok Kalyan Setu, a fortnightly—sold about 14 lakh copies every month in 2008, incurring a net annual earning of around INR 7.50 crore.
-Around three to four Gurupurnima functions, held per year, staked in donations ranging into crores of rupees.
+Around three to four Gurupurnima functions, held per year, received donations ranging into crores of rupees.
 Frontline valued his assets (2008) at about INR 5000 Crore.

 Gross economic mismanagement has been documented.

+Tulsi Pujan Diwas

+Asaram constituted Tulsi Pujan Diwas in 2014.
+It has been promoted as an alternative to Christmas.

 Controversies

 Land encroachment

-Asaram had a modus operandi of occupying vacant plots of land, occupying it through illegal means including forgery of records and unleashing a throng of devotees, when resisted by the state machinery.
+Asaram had a modus operandi of occupying vacant plots of land, through illegal means including forgery of records and unleashing a throng of devotees, when resisted by the state machinery.
 A number of his ashrams have faced legal challenges, on grounds of illegal encroachment.
 Multiple state governments have razed ashrams to reclaim lands, that were illegally encroached upon (including by forgery of documents) and there are multiple pending cases and investigations.

-In February 2009, the Gujarat Legislative Assembly had accepted of Asaram illegally encroaching upon net land of 67,099 sq. m, in Ahmedabad alone.
-In February 2013, Serious Fraud Investigation Office recommended his prosecution in land-encroachment of worth INR 700 crore.
+In February 2009, the Gujarat Legislative Assembly had revealed Asaram illegally encroaching upon net land of 67,099 sq. m, in Ahmedabad alone.
+In February 2013, Serious Fraud Investigation Office recommended his prosecution in land encroachment worth INR 700 crore.